Petr Šimek, Miele: The introduction of training standards was a major milestone for us

 How do you cope with the increase in the number of employees, the need for their training, respectively.
 Whether the demands on the quality and intensity of training of new employees are changing?

-In previous years, we had a large number of new employees and very often from completely different fields, i.e. without previous experience of working in production or assembly.
+In previous years, we had a large number of new hires and very often from completely different fields, i.e. without previous experience in production or assembly.
 At the time of covid, many people, especially from the gastro industry, have joined us this way.
 At that time, we felt quite intensely the importance of the training process with regard to gaining confidence and experience in manual activities while complying with all the quality requirements that we have at a high level.
-This is one of the reasons why there have been major changes and a shift in the training of new employees at assembly and production workplaces.
+This is why there have been major changes and shifts in the training of new employees in assembly and production.

 If we talk about the training process from a personnel point of view – how do you deal with this issue?
 Do you use internal capacities or do you also use external trainers and consultants?

-Most of the training is done in-house.
+Most of our training is done in-house.
 After so many years of setting up processes, we are already staffed.
-However, when introducing new methods or in cases that we are not able to cover ourselves, we do not hesitate to turn to external experts.
+However, when introducing new methods or in cases that we are unable to cover ourselves, we do not hesitate to turn to external experts.

 Is it possible to define your KPIs in terms of training new employees?
 Time spent training, quality, evaluation after a certain level of incorporation.